To the Members of Mohota Industries Limited

 Basis for Qualified Opinion

-The company has invested Rs 11 Crore in partnership firm.
-The financial statement ofthe said partnership firm for the year ended 31st March 2019 were not available hence theimpact on the profit and corresponding impact on the carryingamount of investment is notascertainable.
+a) The Company has invested Rs.
+15.52 crores in a partnership firm.
+The financialstatements of the said partnership firm for the year ended March 312020 were notavailable; hence the impact on the profit/ (loss) and corresponding impact on the carryingamount of investment is not ascertainable.

 Key Audit Matters